storageos/helm-chart/README.md

 ## RBAC

-Kubernetes implements Rold-Based Access Control mode in the stable api (v1) since v1.8.
+Kubernetes implements Role-Based Access Control mode in the stable api (v1) since v1.8.
 In case your cluster's api server is started with `--authorization-mode=RBAC`, you should be running the chart with the configuration parameter `rbacEnabled: true`

 The chart will create a Role with permissions to manage secrets.
 With this functionality, StorageOS will be able to generate its own secrets for cluster discovery or volume encryption.